Windows 10 Mobile: Reception

 Reception of Windows 10 Mobile was mixed.
 In its review of the Lumia 950 XL, The Verge felt that the platform was "buggy and unfinished", and that its user interface was inconsistent in operation and felt more like Android mixed with few of the distinct design elements that were hallmarks of Windows Phone.
 It was noted that the OS still retained much of the performance of Windows Phone 8, and that Microsoft had made efforts to create synergies with the PC version of Windows 10 via its universal apps concept.
 Continuum was regarded as potentially being a signature feature over time, but that it was merely a "parlor trick" in its launch state due to a lack of support for desktop-oriented interfaces among third-party software.
 TechRadar felt that the lack of apps was the "biggest let-down on Windows Phone and Windows 10 Mobile alike."
 After many user complaints, Microsoft started allowing users to downgrade from Windows 10 Mobile to Windows Phone 8.1.

 Financial results

-According to the Form 10-K For The Fiscal Year Ended June 30, 2016 revenue from Phone business was $3,358 million comparing to $7,702 million in 2015 and $3,073 million in 2014.
+According to Microsoft's 2016 fiscal year, the revenue from the company's smartphone division was $3,358 million, a 44% loss when compared to $7,702 million in 2015.

-The year before, Microsoft Corporation disclosed information on sales of Phone Hardware:
+The year before, Microsoft disclosed information on sales of its Microsoft Mobile subsidiary: